carbeck/ayerigrammar/README.md

 A Grammar of Ayeri
 ==================

-This is a renewed effort to revise and expand on what's currently on the web as the *Ayeri Grammar* ([PDF](https://dl.dropboxusercontent.com/u/8026017/Ayeri%20grammar/grammar.pdf)), started in July 2016.
+This is a renewed effort, started in July 2016, to revise and to expand on what is currently on [my Ayeri website](https://benung.nfshost.com) as _A Grammar of Ayeri_ ([PDF](https://dl.dropboxusercontent.com/u/8026017/Ayeri%20grammar/grammar.pdf)).
+This earlier attempt has been left in a very sorry and unfinished state for over 5 years now.
 I hope that by transferring things to LaTeX, the whole process of editing will become more easy to handle than when I was trying to work with one big document in LibreOffice before.
-If you feel inclined to do so, you can report issues as Issues.
+If you feel inclined to do so, you can report issues as such on the [repository page](https://github.com/carbeck/ayerigrammar).

 Table of Contents
 =================